glumpat/glumpat.github.io/README.md

 # Glumpat

-This repo contains source code for the glumpat site.
+This repo contains source code for the Glumpat site.

+## Getting Started

 will update this eventually.